sidharthkuruvila/sidharthkuruvila.github.io/_posts/2018-02-03-move-semantics-in-a-gc-language.md

 }
 ```

+Movable fields are a bit tricky, it would be possible to automatically rewrite the close method in a class with movable fields to close them when the object itself is closed, but there could be ordering issues.

-Overloading class behaviour the way movable works might make code harder to read, on the other hand new keyword would simply clutter the syntax.
+Overloading class behaviour the way movable works might make code harder to read, on the other hand introducing a new keyword would simply clutter the syntax.

 Another possible extension in the same vein would be ```Sharable<T>``` to add implicit reference counted resources.